-We have audited the Foundation for Inspiration and Recognition of Science & Technology in Texas's (the Foundation) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Foundation's major federal program for the year ended June 30, 2015.
+We have audited the Foundation for Inspiration and Recognition of Science & Technology in Texas's (the Foundation) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Foundation's major federal program for the year ended June 30, 2016.
 The Foundation's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.